Get to know bande's social features and experience the power of social motivation.

 What is your outlook for 2022?

-What advice would you give to other women or girls who strive to live life as an athlete?
+What advice would you give to other women who strive to live life as an athlete?